-Source: DOF E-5 City/County Population and Housing Estimates (5-08); with revised E-5 2007 and 2006 estimates
+Source: DOF E-5 City/County Population and Housing Estimates (5-09); with revised E-5 2008 and 2007 estimates

+The DOF estimated 2008 growth rate for the unincorporated area of 0.99% is less than the State's estimated 2008 growth rate of 1.07%, but it is higher than the 0.5% 2008 growth goal for the unincorporated area.
+Despite a 2008 population growth rate (0.99%) that was almost double the 2008 growth goal set by the County (0.5%), the building permit allocation derived from the 0.5% growth goal was more than sufficient to house that population increase (i.e., only 32 permits out of the 257 permits available were allocated).
+This discrepancy is likely due to an increase in the number of persons per household in 2008.

-The DOF estimated 2007 growth rate for the unincorporated area of 1.17% is less than the State's estimated 2007 growth rate of 1.30%, but it is significantly higher than the County's 0.50% 2007 growth goal for the unincorporated area.
-This relatively high growth rate in 2007 is somewhat of a turn around from recent years when the unincorporated area experienced slower or even negative growth rates.
-However, due to the current economic downturn and housing slump, which has resulted in a significant slowing of building activity, the unincorporated area (and the County as a whole) is likely to have a slower rate of growth in 2008 than in 2007.
+The relatively high growth rates in 2007 and 2008 are somewhat of a turn around from recent previous years when the unincorporated area experienced slower or even negative growth rates.
+However, due to the current economic downturn and housing slump, which has resulted in a significant slowing of building activity, the unincorporated area (and the County as a whole) is likely to have a slower rate of growth in 2009.
+It is to be expected that household size will generally increase during economic downturns.
+In previous years there have been instances where the growth rate ended up being higher than the adopted growth goal (like it was in 2008), and times when it was lower than the growth goal, but in the last two decades there have always been a sufficient number of building permits allocated to meet demand.

-The County's recent growth rates over the past 15 years are far below the average earlier growth rate of 2.0% for the County during the decade of the 1980's, as can be seen through comparisons to the numbers in Table 2.
+The County's recent growth rates over the past 20 years are far below the average earlier growth rate of 2.0% for the County during the decade of the 1980's, as can be seen through comparisons to the numbers in Table 2.
 It should also be noted that the slower County growth rates of recent years represent a significant change from previous periods (the 1960's and 1970's) when the County grew much faster than the State.
-As for our neighboring counties, in 2007 Monterey County grew at 1.13% (up from 0.56% in 2006), San Benito County grew at 0.85% (up from 0.28% in 2006), and Santa Clara County grew at 1.76% (up from 1.62% in 2006).
+As for our neighboring counties, in 2008 Monterey County grew at 1.22% (up from 0.97% in 2007), San Benito County grew at 0.87% (up from 0.62% in 2007), and Santa Clara County grew at 1.54% (down from 1.74% in 2007).